Enhance Security at K-12 Schools

 Another way to give students more ability to protect their own security and the safety of others is to install emergency alerting points.
 Blue towers have been installed across many university campuses and are an expedient way to contact law enforcement in an emergency.
 K-12 schools can use these around the perimeter of the school grounds.
 For inside the campus, emergency speakerphones can be installed in classrooms and hallways as another means of communication to alert school officials.

-Schools can make the most of these technologies by investing in an IoT visualization platform.
+Schools can make the most of these technologies by investing in an advanced data visualization platform.
 Live Earth is a data agnostic mapping platform that consolidates existing data streams onto a single screen.
 This allows users to see a holistic, real-time image of daily operations.
 Live Earth can integrate with any VMS, door access control, radio GPS, texting solutions, and emergency alerting systems and visualize these one separated data streams in one place.
 This gives administrators a command and control center where the safety and security of their campus, students, and staff can be monitored at all times.

 The Live Earth platform comes with out-of-the-box data layers, such as weather, as well as useful features that can be used to enhance security.
 Features that would be useful for schools include real-time alerts, play, pause, and rewind, and share.
 With alerts, administrators would get notifications as soon as the parameters of an alert are met.